bleek42/bleek42/README.md

 ##### Instructor - FS Web Dev, Cyber Security
 ##### _**2U Inc., Chapel Hill, NC (remote)**_
 **June 2022 - Present**
-* Working knowledge of full-stack web development curriculum with an emphasis on React, NodeJS, Express, MySQL, MongoDB, & GraphQL backends.
-Temperament, patience, & enthusiasm to be an effective teacher amongst a diverse range of students that span across time zones & international borders in a remote learning setting.
+* Working knowledge of full-stack web development curriculum with an emphasis on React, NodeJS, Express, MySQL, MongoDB, & GraphQL.
+Enthusiasm, patience, and a balanced temperament to be an effective teacher amongst a diverse range of students that span across time zones & international borders in a remote learning setting.
 * Supporting, advising, and occasionally acting in place of the lead teacher responsible for class lectures in adherence to daily lesson plans with a class of up to 32 students.
 Coaching, troubleshooting, & building rapport with students as they work together in pairs on practice assignments following lectures at prescribed intervals.
 Class schedule runs 3-5 days per week, up to 6 month commitment per individual class.
-* Individually tutoring students during pre/post class office hours and outside of class hours as students from other classes request 1-2 per week for 1-hour sessions.
+* Individually tutoring students during pre/post class office hours and outside of class hours as students from all other classes request 1-2 per week for 1-hour sessions.
 Average student satisfaction survey rating of 4.74/5.00 out of over 500 sessions.
 * Accepting, reviewing, & grading students' assignments on a self-start basis, using the curriculum's grading syllabus, my personal experience, and due diligence to provide valuable feedback as well as catch potential plagiarism & cheating.

 ##### Full-Stack Developer